ellenjunghyunkim/late_life_working/README.md

 3. Download inflation data (API_FP.CPI.TOTL.ZG_DS2_en_excel_v2_4692956.xls) and PPP data (API_PA.NUS.PPP_DS2_en_excel_v2_4684852.xls).

 ## Main Estimation code (in R)
-1. Use main estimation.R for the first descriptive statistics and main results.
-2. Use main plots.R to plot the main results and covariate balancing tests.
+1. Use 1.
+FInal data set.R to get the final analytical samples for KLoSA and HRS.
+2. Use 2.
+Descriptive statistics.R to generate the descriptive statistics.
+(Refer to the study flow chart.)
-3. Use Table 1 Figure A3.R to reproduce Table 1 and Figure A3.
+3. Use 3.
+Main estimtaion.R to replicate and plot main results.
-4. Use Table A2 A3.R to generate Table A2 and A3.
+4. Use 4.
+Subgroup analysis.R to run subgroup analysis.
-5. Use Table A4.R to make Table A4.
-6. Use Table 3 Figure A6.R and Figure A7.R for the robustness check.
+5. Use 5.
+Sensitivity analysis.R for the robustness check.

 If you encounter any errors/problems reproducing the results, please send Jung Hyun an email.